We're an affiliate

 Pet parents would sometimes train their dogs to lick them too much without knowing it.
 If your furry friend is slobbering you and you respond with a smile.
 That is a positive reinforcement for them.

 They will continually associate this habit with pleasing you.
-And, without much time, they can’t stop hoovering their tongue over your body.
+And, without much time, they can’t stop hoovering their tongue over your body, or even sleep with their tongue out.

 You should however try and help your dog tone down excessive licking behavior.
 This might be dangerous to them because it may lead to injuries and infections when they lick everything.